 Revitalizing Common Ground

-The plan preserves the park’s historic structure while addressing the pressures of age and daily use.
+The plan preserves the park’s historic landscape structure while addressing the pressures of age and daily use.
 Working closely with arborists, historians, and the City, NBW developed strategies to restore soils, protect the park’s iconic Live Oak canopy, and improve circulation and accessibility.

 A citywide engagement process invited thousands of Savannahians to share what they most cherish about the park and what they hope to see in its future.
 Their insights shaped a plan that honors the park’s historic framework while guiding thoughtful renewal.